Tony Blair: Response to the Iraq Inquiry

-The Chilcot report after the conclusion of the Iraq Inquiry was issued on 6 July 2016 and it criticised Blair for joining the US in the war in Iraq in 2003.
-Afterwards, Blair issued a statement and held a two-hour press conference to apologise and to justify the decisions he had made in 2003 "in good faith" and denying allegations that the war had led to a significant increase in terrorism.
+The Chilcot report issued after the conclusion of the Iraq Inquiry was published on 6 July 2016; it criticised Blair for joining the US in the war in Iraq in 2003.
+Afterward, Blair issued a statement and held a two-hour press conference to apologise, to justify the decisions he had made in 2003 "in good faith" and to deny allegations that the war had led to a significant increase in terrorism.
 He acknowledged that the report made "real and material criticisms of preparation, planning, process and of the relationship with the United States" but cited sections of the report that he said "should lay to rest allegations of bad faith, lies or deceit".
 He stated: "whether people agree or disagree with my decision to take military action against Saddam Hussein; I took it in good faith and in what I believed to be the best interests of the country. ...
 I will take full responsibility for any mistakes without exception or excuse.
 I will at the same time say why, nonetheless, I believe that it was better to remove Saddam Hussein and why I do not believe this is the cause of the terrorism we see today whether in the Middle East or elsewhere in the world".

 Iran–West tensions

-Blair wrote in an op-ed published by The Washington Post on 8 February 2019: "Where Iran is exercising military interference, it should be strongly pushed back.
+In an op-ed published by The Washington Post on 8 February 2019, Blair said: "Where Iran is exercising military interference, it should be strongly pushed back.
 Where it is seeking influence, it should be countered.
 Where its proxies operate, it should be held responsible.
 Where its networks exist, they should be disrupted.
 Where its leaders are saying what is unacceptable, they should be exposed.
 Where the Iranian people — highly educated and connected, despite their government — are protesting for freedom, they should be supported."
-The Tony Blair Institute for Global Change warned of growing Iranian threat.
+The Tony Blair Institute for Global Change warned of a growing Iranian threat.
 The Tony Blair Institute confirmed that it has received donations from the U.S. State Department and Saudi Arabia.

 European Union

 Blair did not want the UK to leave the EU and called for a referendum on the Brexit withdrawal agreement.
-Blair also maintained, that once the terms deciding how the UK leaves the EU were known the people should vote again on those terms.
+Blair also maintained that once the terms deciding how the UK leaves the EU were known, the people should be able to vote again on those terms.
 Blair stated, "We know the options for Brexit.
 Parliament will have to decide on one of them.
 If Parliament can't then it should decide to go back to the people."

-However, after the 2019 general election when the pro-withdrawal Conservative party won a sizeable majority of seats, Blair argued that remain supporters should "face up to one simple point: we lost" and "pivot to a completely new position...We're going to have to be constructive about it and see how Britain develops a constructive relationship with Europe and finds its new niche in the world."
+However, after the 2019 general election in which the pro-withdrawal Conservative party won a sizeable majority of seats, Blair argued that remain supporters should "face up to one simple point: we lost" and "pivot to a completely new position...We're going to have to be constructive about it and see how Britain develops a constructive relationship with Europe and finds its new niche in the world."